 I had a wonderful time with this couple for their engagement portrait earlier in the year, and knowing their wedding would be truly an extravagant blowout of an event, had really been looking forward to it!
 The ceremony took place at world famous Brennan's Restaurant in the French Quarter.

-The parents of the bride have a great office building that made for a perfect spot for the girls to get ready (with Heather and her Flawless Bride team of hair and makeup artists), and it also had a nice courtyard area that was ideal for the couple's first look (but not before the bride and her father did one last rehearsal of their dance planned for the reception).
+The parents of the bride have a great office building that made for a perfect spot for the girls to get ready (with the Flawless Bride team of hair and makeup artists), and it also had a nice courtyard area that was ideal for the couple's first look (but not before the bride and her father had one last spontaneous rehearsal of their dance planned for the reception).